portefaix/portefaix-doc/content/en/docs/about/contributing.md

 ## Getting started as a Portefaix contributor

 This document is the single source of truth for how to contribute to the code base.
-We'd love to accept your patches and contributions to this project.
+Patches and contributions to this project are welcome.
 There are just a few small guidelines you need to fo